-A radiology information system (RIS) is a networked software suite for managing medical imagery and associated data.
-An RIS is especially useful for managing radiological records and associated data in a multiple locations and is often used in conjunction with a picture archiving and communication system (PACS) to manage work flow and billing.
+A radiology information system (RIS) is a networked software system for managing medical imagery and associated data.
+A RIS is especially useful for tracking radiology imaging orders and billing information, and is often used in conjunction with PACS and VNAs to manage image archives, record-keeping and billing.

-An RIS can track a patient's entire workflow within the radiology department; images and reports can be added to and retrieved from electronic medical records (EMRs) and viewed by authorized radiology staff.
+A RIS can track a patient's entire workflow within the radiology department; radiology providers can add images and reports to EHRs, where they can be retrieved and viewed by authorized radiology staff.

-A patient's entire radiology history can be tracked from admission to discharge.
-The history can be coordinated with past, present and future appointments.
+Using a RIS system, providers can track a patient's entire radiology history from admission to discharge and coordinate the history with past, present and future appointments.

-An RIS can generate statistical reports for a single patient, group of patients or particular procedure.
+A RIS can generate statistical reports for a single patient, group of patients or particular procedures.

 'Radiology Information System (RIS)' is part of the: